turtlelaine/Steps-Till-Dawn/README.md

 # Steps-Till-Dawn
-A 2D RPG game about love, lost, and let go.
+This is a 2D pixel RPG game about love, lost, and let go.